infosoftas/info-subscription-doc/source/payments/providers/avtalegiro.rst

 AvtaleGiro
 ===========

-AvtaleGiro is the local Norwegian Direct Debit solution for consumers, provided by Mastercard Payment Services (MPS), formerly NETS.
+AvtaleGiro is the primary (only) Norwegian Direct Debit solution for consumers, provided by Mastercard Payment Services (MPS), formerly NETS.

 Mandate Registration
 --------------------